crossplane/crossplane/docs/faqs/related_projects.md

 ## Terraform and Pulumi

-[Terraform] and [Pulumi] are tools for provisioning infrastructure across cloud providers.
-It offers a declarative configuration language with support for templating, composability, referential integrity and dependency management.
+[Terraform] and [Pulumi] are tools for provisioning infrastructure across cloud providers that offer a declarative configuration language with support for templating, composability, referential integrity and dependency management.
 Terraform can declaratively manage any compatible API and perform changes when the tool is run by a human or in a deployment pipeline.
 Terraform is an Infrastructure as Code tool, while Crossplane offers an API-driven control plane.

 <!-- Named Links -->